Scarab beetle

 Swarming scarab beetles (Coleoptera: Scarabaeidae) can be important pests in young eucalypt plantations.
-Several species are pests in Queensland, including Automolus species, Liparetrus species and Epholcis bilobiceps.
+Several species, including Automolius species, Liparetrus species and Epholcis bilobiceps, are found in Queensland.

-Because beetles feed in swarms, they can cause severe defoliation and/or dieback of the growing tips of young trees.
-They are also known as spring beetles because most damage occurs in spring to early summer when the adults emerge in south-eastern Queensland.
+Because these beetles feed in swarms, and several different species can feed together, they can cause severe defoliation and/or dieback of the growing tips of young trees.
+Most damage occurs in spring to early summer when the adults emerge.

 Scientific name